 First of all, never eat a wild mushroom without first having an experienced mushroom forager verify its identity for you.
 There are many poisonous mushrooms out there, and you don’t want to eat one by mistake.

-When you are starting out, find someone who is experienced with wild mushroom foraging to go with.
 If you don’t know any mushroom hunters, then the North American Mycological Association is a good place to start looking.
 They have clubs throughout the US, Canada and Mexico, and many of those clubs hold group mushroom hunting expeditions.

 Invest in a Good Mushroom Field Guide